Deepen your understanding of the Tarot and learn how to read it from a Jungian perspective

 Beginning with a Tarot journal, activities will include discerning one’s court card, constructing a life narrative, and generating a synchronistic autobiography.
 Various Tarot spreads (arrangement of cards) will be explored, and ways to read the cards for oneself and others will be considered.

-Participants are requested to bring their own Rider-Waite-Smith Tarot deck to each class.
+Participants were requested to bring their own Rider-Waite-Smith Tarot deck to each class.
 This will be the deck that will be used for instructional purposes.

 This course is ideal if